SofiaKung/Highlight-app/README.md

 # Highlight-app
-An e-book highglight organiser, upload your highlights from ebooks to keep your highlights in one place for easy access and review.
-The app is created with Node Next.js bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and MongoDB.
+An e-book highlight organiser, upload your highlights from ebooks to keep your highlights in one place for easy access and review.
+The app is created with Next.js and MongoDB, deployed with Vercel.

 ## Introduction
-I created this app to better organise my e-book highlights from Libby app.
+I created this app to better organise my e-book highlights from the Libby app.
+Deployed app is available at https://highlight-app.vercel.app

 ## Features
 In this app, you can:
-- Upload e-book highlights in CSV format
+- Upload ebook highlights in CSV format
 - Edit highlights and notes
 - Delete highlights
 - Favorite a highlight
 - Add tags to organise your highlight
-First, run the development server:

 ## Key learnings:
 - Learnt to use Whimsical to design the layout of the web app
-- Learnt to use various Next.js built in fuctions
+- Learnt to use various Next.js built in functions
 - Learnt to use ServerSideProps and Async/Await to fetch data from DB
 - Learnt to connect to MongoDB, perform CRUD operations with Next.ks api-routes
 - Learnt to create environment variables

+# Status
+The project is still under development, I plan to add a section in the sidebar to display existing tags and pages to display highlights filtered by a relevant tag.

 ## Setup